10 Best Career Tips from Regional COO of a Multi-Million Dollar Company

-In Indian context (largely valid everywhere), never be a threat to your supervisor either in terms of skill set, network, or work output.
+In the Indian context (largely valid everywhere), never be a threat to your supervisor either in terms of skill set, network, or work output.
 Don’t bypass your immediate manager even if you have powerful connections.
 Be more focused on process than outcome.
-The right process should lead to a right outcome.
+The right process should lead to the right outcome.

 4. What should a person learn apart from academic knowledge for excellence in career?

 We Indians are poor at soft skills.
 It makes a huge impact if a person is looking for a career at a global level.
-Mastery of different languages is another advantage; as it helps you to build a network, and sensitise cultural aspects.
+Mastery of different languages is another advantage; as it helps you to build a network, and sensitize cultural aspects.
 Global Political and economic issues continuously shape our lives; so better to keep abreast of them.

 5. How should a person handle/tackle office politics?

 Politics is a zero-sum game in my view.
 It helps initially but harms later.
-In today’s world, everyone is smart and well connected.
+In today’s world, everyone is smart and well-connected.
 Hence better to stay neutral or stay away.
 If required make a generic statement only without naming anyone.
 Keep it confined to corridor discussion, and better to stay focused on work and stay professional.
 If attacked politically, stay cool and calm, and let your work speak for you.
 In short, keep working hard, and it will speak for you (though it takes time and thus requires patience).